test-repo-tih/azure-cli-extensions/src/managednetwork/azext_managednetwork/report.md

 |--virtual-networks|list|The collection of virtual nets covered by the Managed Network|/virtual_networks|/properties/virtualNetworks|
 |--subnets|list|The collection of  subnets covered by the Managed Network|/subnets|/properties/subnets|
 |--kind|str|Responsibility role under which this Managed Network Group will be created|/kind|/kind|
-### managed-network managed-network-group delete
+### managednetwork managed-network-group delete

-delete a managed-network managed-network-group.
+delete a managednetwork managed-network-group.

 |Option|Type|Description|Path (SDK)|Path (swagger)|
 |------|----|-----------|----------|--------------|